stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 decision of Dr. Halsey was inflexible, and the other professors all endorsed the verdict of their leader.
-In the radical theory of reanimation they saw nothing but the immature vagaries of a youthful enthusiast whose slight form, yellow hair, spectacled blue eyes, and soft voice gave no hint of the supernormal&mdash;almost diabolical&mdash;power of the cold brain within.
+In the radical theory of reanimation they saw nothing but the immature vagaries of a youthful enthusiast whose slight form, yellow hair, spectacled blue eyes, and soft voice gave no hint of the supernormal--almost diabolical--power of the cold brain within.
-I can see him now as he was then&mdash;and I shiver.
+I can see him now as he was then--and I shiver.
 He grew sterner of face, but never elderly.
 And now Sefton Asylum has had the mishap and West has vanished.

   West clashed disagreeably with Dr. Halsey near the end of our last undergraduate